nogigen/image-segmentation-keras/README.md

 # Seam segmentation with mobilenet-unet

-keras-preprocessing.ipynb script allows me to create the desired data/folder structure to use train.py I also changed the annotation images pixel values.
-Since there are only 2 classes (seam and background), pixel values should be either 0 or 1.
-I used a threshold that changed a pixels value to 1 if that pixels value was >= 1.
+keras-preprocessing.ipynb script allows me to create the desired data/folder structure.

     ├── dataset1
       ├── annotations_prepped_test
       ├── annotations_prepped_train
       ├── images_prepped_test
       ├── images_prepped_train

+It also changes the annotation images pixel values.
+Since there are only 2 classes (seam and background), pixel values should be either 0 or 1.
+I used a threshold that changed a pixels value to 1 if that pixels value was >= 1.

 I saved the google colab that I worked as a .ipynb, you can check seam_segmentation_w_keras_mobilenet_unet.ipynb for that.